elastic/elastic-package/docs/howto/system_testing.md

 The `data_stream.vars.request_url` corresponds to a path in the `_dev/deploy/docker/files/config.yml` file

-The `system_test.expected_event_count` field corresponds to the expected number of events in the corresponding path in the `_dev/deploy/docker/files/config.yml` file
+The `assert.events_count` field corresponds to the expected number of events in the corresponding path in the `_dev/deploy/docker/files/config.yml` file

 For example